top of page

 • Post-grant estate administration: 3–9 months

-This is why comparisons can be misleading — two estates can look similar on the surface but move at very different speeds.
+This is why comparisons can be misleading.
+Two estates can look similar on the surface but move at very different speeds.

 Diagram showing the typical process timeline for probate and estate administration